Wilfred Arthur: South-West Pacific

 Flying his first mission on 22 December 1944, Arthur began to doubt the value of some targets considering the risk his pilots faced from ground fire, and cancelled three days of operations on his own authority.
 He also formulated a "balance sheet" of achievements as opposed to losses in October–November, finding that the wing had destroyed a dozen Japanese barges and six vehicles for the loss of eleven pilots and fifteen aircraft.
 According to historian Mark Johnston, "His letters at this time reveal a thoughtful and perhaps restless man, grappling with political and religious issues."
 Arthur presented the balance sheet to the commander of No. 1 TAF, Air Commodore Harry Cobby, who reviewed it and disseminated it to his headquarters staff, but took no further action.
 Frustrated, Arthur began discussing his concerns with other senior pilots of No. 1 TAF, including Group Captain Caldwell and Wing Commander Bobby Gibbes of No. 80 Wing, and Squadron Leader John Waddy of No. 80 Squadron, all fellow veterans of the North African campaign.

 On 6 April 1945, Arthur took command of No. 1 TAF's No. 78 Wing, headquartered on Morotai.
 There he played a prominent role in an incident that became known as the "Morotai Mutiny" (a phrase originating in one of his aide memoires at the time).
 By this time Arthur, Caldwell, Gibbes, Waddy, and four other officers of No. 1 TAF who had become disillusioned with the way the war was being conducted had formed a group and began determining action to take.
 On 20 April, Arthur and the other seven officers attempted to resign their commissions to protest what they considered to be militarily unjustifiable operations.
 Arthur later said that his object for the "mutiny" was to "make as big a fuss as I possibly could with the object of getting the position corrected".
 In the end, Cobby and his senior headquarters staff were dismissed from their positions, and most of the "mutineers" continued on operations.
-A government inquiry into the incident exonerated the pilots, finding their motives in tendering their resignations to be sincere.
+A government inquiry into the incident exonerated the officers, finding their motives in tendering their resignations to be sincere.
 Retaining command of No. 78 Wing, Arthur was appointed air task force commander for the Battle of Tarakan, which commenced on 1 May.
 No. 81 Wing was originally slated for the operation but at the last minute No. 78 Wing, expanded from three squadrons to four, was substituted and given only ten days to prepare for deployment.
-Arthur handed over command of No. 78 Wing to Group Captain Rawlinson on 24 May.
+Arthur handed over command of No. 78 Wing to Group Captain Alan Rawlinson on 24 May.